 Brushing Up On Brushes - Choosing The Right Brush For The Technique

-Classic Finishing Brushes, (I call mine a 9 Row Finishing Brush) are good for all hair types.
-It’s a half round brush with smooth nylon tips set in a non-static pattern on a rubber pad.
+- 9 Row Finishing Brush are good for all hair types.
+It's a half round brush with smooth nylon tips set in a non-static pattern on a rubber pad.
 It creates a smooth, polished, super shiny finish.

 Inside Scoop: Right now I'm creating a lot of polished finishes that are close to the head, and I need to achieve control quickly, so I'm wrap drying with a paddle brush.
 The soft cushion and staggered pins allow me to detangle, lift and straighten hair of all types and lengths in a timely manner.